kwur/new-kwur-site/_posts/2010-11-22-local-artists-of-the-week-nov-7-%e2%80%93-13.md

     </div>

     <div>
-      &nbsp;

     </div>

     <div>
       <div>
-        <strong>Britches &#8211; Britches Demo</strong>
+        <strong>Britches – Britches Demo</strong>
       </div>

       <div>
         <a href="http://britchesbritches.bandcamp.com/album/demo">Britches</a> plays downtempo, dissonent rock tunes featuring distant vocals and reverb soaked guitars.
 Although they are clearly indebted to Animal Collective, these guys are not scared to bare their teeth, scream a lot, and tear the shit out of their guitars and vocal chords.
-Fans of droney and noisy experimental music will dig this band.&nbsp;
+Fans of droney and noisy experimental music will dig this band.
       </div>

       <div>
-        Favorite Track: "White Noise" where they may or may not be screaming about Evil Dead II.&nbsp;
+        Favorite Track: "White Noise" where they may or may not be screaming about Evil Dead II.
       </div>

       <div>
-        &nbsp;

       </div>

       <div>
         <div>
-          <strong>The Disapeared &#8211; Nothing Someone Something</strong>
+          <strong>The Disapeared – Nothing Someone Something</strong>
         </div>

         <div>
           I would not want to get in <a href="http://www.myspace.com/thedisappearedarecoming">the Disappeared</a>'s way.
 They sound like a tractor trailer coming down the highway playing fast, furious, and heavy rock n roll.
 Punks and metal dudes will probably appreciate this album.
-The band could benefit from grittier production and a warmer sound.&nbsp;
+The band could benefit from grittier production and a warmer sound.
         </div>

         <div>